Nathan Smith (footballer, born 1987)

 He started his career with part-time London clubs Enfield, Waltham Forest and Potters Bar Town.
-During his time at these clubs he also worked as a computer analyst before being discovered by League One side Yeovil Town.
+During his time at these clubs, he also worked as a computer analyst, before being discovered by League One side Yeovil Town.

 Club career

 Early career

 Smith started his football career at Enfield joining as a teenager and making 22 appearances, he then had a brief spell at Waltham Forest before signing for Isthmian League side Potters Bar Town.
 His then manager Steve Browne, an ex-Yeovil player, recommended him along with four others to his former club Yeovil Town.

 Yeovil Town

-Smith went on trial in January 2008 with the club appearing in five games before agreeing non-contract terms on 23 March to enable him to make his début the next day away at Hartlepool United as a 61st-minute substitute.
-He then signed a permanent two-year professional deal with the club, dropping out of his IT job, he then proceeded to start every game until the end of the season.
+Smith went on trial in January 2008 with the club, appearing in five games, before agreeing non-contract terms on 23 March to enable him to make his début the next day away at Hartlepool United as a 61st-minute substitute.
+He then signed a permanent two-year professional deal with the club, leaving his IT job.
+He then proceeded to start every game until the end of the season.
 He scored his first professional goal on 13 December 2008 with a shot from 30 yards in the 4–2 defeat to Stockport County.
 Smith was offered a new contract at Yeovil but it was stated that Reading, Sheffield United and Ipswich Town were all interested in his services, but despite this, he signed a new contract with Yeovil.
 He was informed by the club at the end of the 2010/11 season that he was one of seven Yeovil players who would be awarded new contracts.